BondeYash/thunder-loan-audit/README.md

 The ⚡️ThunderLoan⚡️ protocol is meant to do the following:

 1. Give users a way to create flash loans
-2. Give liquidity providres a way to earn money off their capital
+2. Give liquidity providers a way to earn money off their capital

 Liquidity providers can `deposit` assets into `ThunderLoan` and be given `AssetTokens` in return.
 These `AssetTokens` gain interest over time depending on how often people take out flash loans!